Decreasing the temporal complexity for nonlinear, implicit reduced-order models by forecasting

 \subsection{Online stage: forecast}

 During the online stage, the method employs a forecasting procedure to define the initial guess for the Newton-like solver.
 To compute this forecast, it uses the time evolution bases (computed offline), and the values of the generalized unknown at the previous $\memory$ time steps (computed online).
 Here, $\alpha$ is considered the `memory' of the process.
-When the number of Newton iterations exceeds a threshold value $\newtonThreshold$, this indicates a poor forecast; in this case, the forecast is recomputed.
+Because the forecast is defined at all time steps (see the blue curve in Figure \ref{fig:forecast}), it is used as the initial guess at future time steps until the number of Newton iterations exceeds a threshold value $\newtonThreshold$.
+This indicates a poor forecast.
+In this case, the forecast is recomputed using the most recent values of the generalized unknown.

 If the forecast is accurate, then the number of iterations needed to converge from the (improved) initial guess will be drastically reduced, thereby decreasing $\newtonItsAvg$ and hence the temporal complexity.
 Algorithm \ref{alg:forecast} outlines the proposed technique.

-To compute the forecasting coefficients in step \ref{step:computeZ} of Algorithm \ref{alg:forecast}, we propose using the Gappy POD approach of Everson and Sirovich~\citep{sirovichOrigGappy}.
+To compute the forecasting coefficients in step \ref{step:computeZ} of Algorithm \ref{alg:forecast}, we propose using the Gappy POD approach introduced by Everson and Sirovich~\citep{sirovichOrigGappy}.
 This approach computes coefficients $\redtimej$ via the following linear least-squares problem: